One of the most common questions that we are asked is “What do you do about mail while you’re traveling?”

-Traveling Mailbox can open the envelope and scan the inside contents, shred it, hold it, or forward it to you at a specified address.
+Your options consist of having the service open the envelope and scan the inside contents, shred it, hold it, or forward it to you at a specified address.
 You can wait and have a whole bundle of your mail sent to you or just have certain pieces sent.

 Plans begin at $15 a month and can go up to $55.
 Here are the basics:

-*Note – Most of the available addresses are considered “Premium” Addresses, unless you choose the Sanford, NC location.
+*Note – Most of the available addresses are considered “Premium” addresses, unless you choose the Sanford, NC location.
 Premium addresses are an additional $4.95 per month.

 What you will need to get started: